Floyd Bannister: Professional career

 Bannister spent four years in Seattle, with his last year there being his best.
-Bannister finished the season 12–13 with a 3.43 ERA in 35 starts and was selected his only All-Star Game.
-He also led the American League with 209 strikeouts, a career best.
-In 1983 and 1985, he led the American League in strikeouts per nine innings with averages of 8.0 and 8.5, respectively.
+In 1982, Bannister started for Seattle on Opening Day and finished the season 12–13 with a 3.43 ERA in 35 starts and was selected for his only All-Star Game.
+He also led the American League (AL) with 209 strikeouts, a career best.

-On December 13, 1982, Bannister signed a five-year contract with the Chicago White Sox as a free agent.
-During his time in Chicago, he was a solid starting pitcher, averaging 13 wins per season.
-In his first season with the White Sox, Bannister went 16–10 with a career-low 3.35 ERA in 34 starts, helping the team earn a playoff spot.
+On December 13, 1982, Bannister signed a five-year, $4.5 million contract with the Chicago White Sox as a free agent.
+During his time in Chicago, he averaged 13 wins per season.
+In his first season with the White Sox, he lost nine of his first 12 decisions before winning 13 more games.
+He went 16–10 with a career-low 3.35 ERA in 34 starts, helping the team win the AL West.
+In his only playoff start, Bannister lost Game 2 of the AL Championship Series.
+In 1983 and 1985, he led the AL in strikeouts per nine innings with averages of 8.0 and 8.5, respectively.
 He also tossed a career-high 11 complete games in 1987, his last season with the White Sox.
+During the season, he agreed to a two-year, $1.2 million contract extension.